alexbelgium/hassio-addons/qbittorrent/README.md

 Add `ping-restart 60` to your config.ovpn

+### Downloads info are empty on small scale window (@aviadlevy)

+When my window size width is lower than 960 pixels my downloads are empty.
+Solution is to reset the Vuetorrent settings.

 ## Support

 Create an issue on github, or ask on the [home assistant thread](https://community.home-assistant.io/t/home-assistant-addon-qbittorrent/279247)